Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

 ```

 This happens because there only way to tell whether the LocalStack services are available is to try and use
-them.[^depends-on]
+them.
 Our test runs a "list" type command in a loop against each service to see if it is available: if the command is
 successful, we know the service is available and we can proceed further with our test.
 However, if the service is not
-yet available, LocalStack will log a warning.
+yet available, LocalStack will log a warning.[^depends-on]

 [^depends-on]: Docker Compose does have the [depends_on](https://docs.docker.com/compose/compose-file/#depends_on)
     array, however this only checks that the containers we're depending on have **started** - it doesn't check that the